Preserve websites before they change.

 Compliance metadata

-Every archived page includes the canonical URL, HTTP status code, and request duration.
+Every archived page includes canonical URL, HTTP status, and request duration.
 Enable return_headers to capture full response headers.
-Add your own capture timestamps at ingest time for a complete compliance trail.
+Add your own capture timestamps at ingest for a complete audit trail.

 Multiple output formats

-Store as raw HTML (raw), clean markdown (markdown), or plain text (text).
-Request multiple formats in a single crawl with return_format: "raw,markdown" .
-Choose the format that fits your archive system and downstream review workflows.
+Store as raw HTML, clean markdown, or plain text.
+Request multiple formats in a single crawl with return_format: "raw,markdown".
+Pick the format that fits your archive system.

 Direct-to-storage delivery

-Use data connectors to stream archived pages directly to Amazon S3, Google Cloud Storage, Azure Blob, or Supabase as they are crawled.
+Stream archived pages to Amazon S3, Google Cloud Storage, Azure Blob, or Supabase via data connectors as they are crawled.
 Webhooks fire on page discovery for custom integrations.
-Pages land in your system the moment they are captured.

 Scope control